 CRM stands for customer relationship management (referring to the software you’re managing your customers with).
 Client relationship manager is more straightforward to me, so I just call it that, haha.
 The capabilities of a CRM can vary greatly, but Dubsado covers pretty much everything I ever want or need to do, so I’ve been using them for a few years.

-Oh man, so much.
+Where do I even start?
 The amount of work Dubsado takes off my plate is honestly incredible.
 There are so many features to take advantage of, but here’s what I use it for most:

 I have embedded a Dubsado lead capture form on my website to act as the inquiry form.
 This means that when someone fills out this form, their information is imported into Dubsado and I don’t have to set up a new client myself.
 I can then turn that lead into a client if they book and save myself the time of filling out their info again.

 Once a lead fills out my inquiry form, I can send them a scheduler link directly through Dubsado (assuming they’re potentially a good fit and I’d like to learn more about their project).
 I have pre-set my availability in the scheduler, so I don’t have to do anything other than send the link.
 You can also use this to feature book calls at any time during the project.

 You can set up all sorts of canned emails and attach them to various parts of your process.
 For example, I have canned emails set for when an invoice is sent to a client, when a scheduler link is sent, when a specific form is sent.
 The options are endless here and honestly, I don’t currently use this for as much as I could.
 There is massive potential here to automate a ton of your communication.